Sarlianth/thirdYearProject/README.md

-# thirdYearProject
+# Third Year  Project

-Software Development, Third-Year Final Project
+This is my initial readme file for the final year project..